-- 3.10.1 Exitways shall not be used for: - a) Any storage of goods, solid waste or solid waste containers, or - b) Entry points to solid waste chutes, or - c) The location of furniture or other combustibles, or - d) Storage of cloaks or linen, or - e) A cleaner's cupboard not fire separated from the exitway, or - f) The location of an electrical switchboard or similar, or - g) Any activity (other than as permitted by Paragraph 3.10.2). - 3.10.2 Some activities are permitted in an exitway if: - a) An alternative escape route is available from all firecells served by the safe path in which the activities occur, and - b) For buildings with occupant loads of up to 500, a Type 4 or 5 system is installed, and for occupant loads exceeding 500 a Type 7 system is installed.
-These systems shall be installed in the exitway and connected to alerting devices installed throughout the building, and - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures, and - ii) are a direct support function of the risk group served by the exitway, and - iii) occupy a total floor area of not more than 6.0 m2 except in the case of sanitary fixtures.
+- 3.10.1 Exitways shall not be used for: - a) Any storage of goods, solid waste or solid waste containers, or - b) Entry points to solid waste chutes, or - c) The location of furniture or other combustibles. or - d) Storage of cloaks or linen, or - e) A cleaner's cupboard not fire separated from the exitway, or - f) The location of an electrical switchboard or similar, or - g) Any activity (other than as permitted by Paragraph 3.10.2). - 3.10.2 Some activities are permitted in an exitway if: - a) An alternative escape route is available from all firecells served by the safe path in which the activities occur, and - b) For buildings: - i) with an occupant load of not more than 500, where a Type 4 or 5 system is installed, or - ii) with an occupant load of more than 500 where a Type 7 system is installed, and - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures, and - ii) are a direct support function of the risk group served by the exitway, and - iii) occupy a total floor area of not more than 6.0 m except in the case of sanitary fixtures.